Julian-Bruyers/qrlan-cli/README.md

     irm https://raw.githubusercontent.com/julian-bruyers/qrlan-cli/main/install.ps1 | iex
     ```

-    *   **Note on Execution Policy:** If you encounter an error related to script execution being disabled, you might need to adjust your PowerShell execution policy.
+    **Note on Execution Policy:** If you encounter an error related to script execution being disabled, you might need to adjust your PowerShell execution policy.
 You can allow script execution for the current user by running PowerShell as Administrator and executing:
     ```powershell
     Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
     ```
     Then, try the `irm | iex` command again.

-    *   **Troubleshooting Execution Policy Issues:**
-        *   If you still encounter an error related to script execution being disabled even after setting the policy to `RemoteSigned`, Windows might have blocked the downloaded script (if you downloaded `install.ps1` manually first instead of using `irm | iex` directly).
-To unblock it: Right-click `install.ps1` -> Properties -> General -> Click "Unblock" or "Zulassen" at the bottom, then Apply/OK.
-Then try running `.\install.ps1` again.
-        *   Alternatively, for a single execution, you can bypass the policy directly:
-            ```powershell
-            PowerShell -ExecutionPolicy Bypass -Command "irm https://raw.githubusercontent.com/julian-bruyers/qrlan-cli/main/install.ps1 | iex"
-            ```
-        *   Or, if you downloaded `install.ps1` manually:
-            ```powershell
-            PowerShell -ExecutionPolicy Bypass -File .\install.ps1
-            ```

     The script will download the latest `qrlan-windows-amd64.exe` from GitHub, rename it to `qrlan.exe`, copy it to a user-specific programs directory (`%LOCALAPPDATA%\Programs\qrlan`), and add this directory to your user's PATH.